ba-st/Ansible/docs/WorkerQueue.md

 channel prefetchCount: 1.
 ````

-The `channel prefetchCount: 1` implies that RabbitMQ will wait for a worker's previous message ackwoledge before sending it another one.
-Without this the broker just sends the messages as soon as it recevies them.
+The `channel prefetchCount: 1` directs RabbitMQ to wait for a worker's acknowledge before sending it another one.
+Without this, the broker just sends the messages as soon as it receives them without taking into account if the worker ended or not with the last one.

-Now with the following collaboration, you'll create a subscription to the queue registering a callback that will simulate processing a task by creating a delay of `n` seconds, where `n` is the number of dots in the message.
-Then it will open a toast inspector on each received message by the consumer.
-Finally it will send the acknowledge to the broker.
+Now with the next collaboration, you'll create a subscription to the queue registering a callback that will simulate running a task by creating a delay of `n` seconds, where `n` is the number of dots in the message.
+It will open a toast message for each received message by the consumer showing the time it took, and it will send the acknowledge to the broker

 ````Smalltalk
 channel